|

 However, interpreting the output can be challenging because access to the code is available only to the development team.
 This article will explain as many functions as possible.
 By understanding what each function does, a possible workaround can be implemented to reduce CPU usage.

-Broadly classified, CPUs can run at kernel/system space or at user space.
+Broadly classified, CPUs can run in kernel/system space or user space.
 Kernel space is strictly used for running operating system (kernel) executables.
 The following command outputs need to be collected when the CPU usage is high in the kernel space.
 These commands will not help in cases where the CPU usage is high due to a particular process such as IPS engine/WAD.

-CPU profiling is applicable for cases that have high CPU in the system and high CPU in softirq, although softirq is related to traffic processing (open pcap will give more data as well).
+CPU profiling is applicable for cases that have high CPU in the system and high CPU in softirq, although softirq is related to traffic processing (open PCAP will give more data as well).

 get system performance status